brttnylrnsstuff/predictionio-MLlibKMeansClusteringTemplate/README.md

     "plan"  : The true label for the data point

-A sample query looks as follows:
+A sample query looks as follows(Using Python SDK):
 ```python
 client.create_event(
 event="$set",